 Of course, we have only skimmed the surface of the legalities involved in cybersecurity today.
 The fact is that navigating the growing maze of regulatory compliances and legal obligations is challenging for any company today.
 That is why it so important to understand the legal requisites for your concerning cyber security and granular methodology to ensure those obligations.

 Do you know reasonable?
 Organizations need to balance their compliance requirements, cybersecurity safeguards, and the effects on customers and public.
 In essence, organizations must find the right blend of their mission, objectives, and obligations in order to implement the most effective cybersecurity strategy for their unique situation.

 RAM – CIS® (the Center for Information Security) Risk Assessment Method

 This risk framework enables organizations to build reasonable and appropriate cybersecurity safeguards for their specific environments.
 This methodology helps you define your acceptable risk level, achieve compliance and ensure that your organization devotes the proper amount of resources to security.

 CIS RAM is based upon the Duty of Care Risk Analysis Standard (DoCRA).
 DoCRA offers principles and practices for analyzing risks that addresses the interests of all parties potentially affected by those risks.
 DoCRA processes allow organizations to evaluate risks and safeguards and develop an analysis that can be easily communicated to authorities such as regulators, judges and other parties who may be harmed by those risks.

-Leveraging the DoCRA method gives a process of determining your risk criteria in order to meet your legal obligations and standard of due care.
+Leveraging the DoCRA method gives a process of determining your risk criteria and reasonable safeguards in order to meet your legal obligations and standard of due care.